Ryan Zinke: 2024 congressional election

-In 2024, Zinke defeated Democratic nominee Monica Tranel in the general election with 52% of the vote to Tranel's 45%.
+In 2024, Zinke defeated Democratic nominee Monica Tranel in the general election again with 52% of the vote to Tranel's 45%.

 Tenure

 In 2023, Zinke voted against House Concurrent Resolution 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 During the Gaza war, Zinke introduced legislation that would prohibit individuals who held passports from the Palestinian Authority from entering or seeking refuge in the US.
 On his congressional website, Zinke touted the proposed bill as legislation aiming to "Expel Palestinians from the United States".

 In June 2025, Zinke expressed opposition to the Senate's version of the One Big Beautiful Bill over concerns of the proposed sale of over 1.2 million acres of public lands.

+In March 2026, Zinke announced that he would not run for re-election in that year's congressional election, citing health issues.

 Personal life

 Zinke married Lolita Hand on August 8, 1992.
-Both had been married before; Hand was a widow with a young daughter.
-He and Hand also have two children together.
-He is Catholic.
+Both had been married before; Hand's first husband was killed in an automobile accident, leaving her a widow with a young daughter.
+Zinke's first marriage ended in divorce circa 1991.
+He has three children from his first marriage: Sons Wolfgang and Konrad, and daughter Jennifer.
+He and Hand have two children together.
+Zinke was formerly Missouri Synod Lutheran.
+He is now Catholic.

 Zinke splits his time among Washington, D.C.; Whitefish, Montana, his hometown; and Santa Barbara, California, his wife's hometown.
 In 2021, Politico reported that he no longer resided at his Whitefish house and spent more time in Santa Barbara.
-Zinke was formerly Missouri Synod Lutheran.